 Personally I really like the KJV of the Bible and, even though English is not my mother tongue, I understand most of its words and their meaning.
 I prefer the KJV-ish words and use this Bible during my personal devotional time.
 I like to see a ye instead of a you on the page if that is what the text needs to say (ye = plural form of you).
 Coming from a German background this makes much more sense to me.
 Perhaps because I never had any dislike toward the old Lutheran Bible which also contains words that might sound strange to some (younger) readers.

 I’ll have to admit that I’m a defender of the Textus Receptus (TR) which, again, leads me back to the KJV.
 Most modern versions are using the Nestle Aland and other source texts for the New Testament.
 I love to read the KJV, for its beauty and for its source text.
 However, I’m using a modern version (NKJV) on my blog to draw people to the Word and so that they will pick up their Bibles and read.

-Looking for a bit more of a guidance on which and how many chapters to read a day, we divided the books into daily reading portions.
+We had been looking for a bit more of a guidance on which and how many chapters to read a day, so we divided the books into daily reading portions.
 Instead of reading three psalms per week, we came up with a plan that will guide us through the psalms twice a year.
-If you are interested you can take a look at the plans (Monthly Bible Reading) which are found in the sidebar.
+If you are interested you can take a look at our Bible Reading Plan found in the sidebar (to your right).

 Still looking for another guide to get you through the Bible in one, two, or three years?
-Check out Ligonier Ministries’ webpage called Bible Reading Plans for 2020 for a good selection of different plans.
+Check out Ligonier Ministries’ webpage called 2023 Bible Reading Plans for a good selection of different plans.
 The website of ESV (English Standard Version) also provides some suggestions at Reading Plans.